the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

 The `getByLabelText` search function allows us to find an element by label in a form.
-This comes in handy for components which rendered multiple labels and HTML controls.
-However, you may have also seen how we used a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) here.
-If we would have used a string instead, we would need to include the colon for "Search:".
-However, by using a regular expression, we are matching strings that include the "Search" string, which makes it way more convenient to find elements.
-You may find yourself more often using regular expression rather than strings.
+This is useful for components that render multiple labels and HTML controls.
+However, you may have noticed we used a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) here.
+If we used a string instead, the colon for "Search:" must be included.
+By using a regular expression, we are matching strings that include the "Search" string, which makes finding elements much more efficient.
+For this reason, you may find yourself using regular expressions instead of strings quite often.

 Anyway, perhaps it would be more interesting to test the interactive parts of the SearchForm component.
-Since our callback handlers, which are passed as props to the SearchForm component, are already mocked with Jest, we can assert whether these functions et called appropriately:
+Since our callback handlers, which are passed as props to the SearchForm component, are already mocked with Jest, we can assert whether these functions get called appropriately:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~